-Charli’s family describe her as a bubbly, outgoing, playful little girl who just loves people.
+Charli's family describe her as a bubbly, outgoing, playful little girl who just loves people.
 She is extremely determined and has already accomplished so much and growing up so fast.
-Charli and her family are very proud that this year she is representing her CP Community as STEPtember’s youngest Trainer for 2020.
+Charli and her family are very proud that she represented her CP Community as STEPtember’s Youngest Trainer in 2020.

 At just 9 years old, Arran is already quite the superstar athlete.
 In fact, he's the titleholder of two world records!
 Arran also has cerebral palsy, which goes to show just how powerful your support of STEPtember can be.
 Aaron’s mother, Karen, knows that the work we do wouldn’t be possible without the generosity of people like you:

 “Cerebral Palsy Alliance (CPA) have been amazing!
 Without a formal diagnosis, they picked us up for OT, physio and speech therapy.
 By the time Arran was 12 months, those three therapists were sitting on our lounge working with us with what we wanted to do.”

 Ben is a determined and passionate advocate of the STEPtember cause.
 Ben shares his story of overcoming the challenges presenting him at a very young age to become an accomplished Olympic Champion.
 Ben is a living example of determination, his story of overcoming adversity and triumphing against all odds is a message Ben wants to share with other youngsters in the CP community.